karate/tmux/intro_to_tmux.md

 To start tmux, enter *tmux* in your terminal.

 When tmux is started, it creates a single session with a single window in it.
 At the bottom, the status bar displays the information about the current session.
-If you don't like the look of tmux and want to customize the information displayed on the status bar, we can do that using a tmux config file, which we will see later in this series.
-Now, get out of tmux, by typing *exit*.
+If you don't like the look of tmux and want to customize the information displayed on the status bar, you can do that using a tmux config file, which we will see later in this series.
+Now, get out of tmux by typing *exit*.

 ## Sessions, Attach and Detach

 To create a new tmux session, enter *tmux new -s text-editor* in your terminal.
 This will create a session named *text-editor*.
 In a session, you can create multiple windows.
-An window can have multiple panes.
-To acheive this, you need to know about the prefix key.
+A window can have multiple panes.
+To achieve this, you need to know about the prefix key.

 The default prefix key is *ctrl+ b*, that is you should press the *ctrl* and *b* keys simultaneously.
 Hereafter, I will refer the *ctrl+b* combination  as *prefix*, so keep in mind.

 ### New Window

-To create a new window in your current session, type *prefix c*, while will create a new window and the focus will be on the newly created window.
+To create a new window in your current session, type *prefix c*, this will create a new window and the focus will be on the newly created window.
 To navigate between the windows, use *prefix p* aka previous window and *prefix n* aka next window.
 Also, you can navigate through windows by using *prefix [num]* where *num* is the number associated with each window.

 ### Panes

 As I mentioned earlier, a single window can contain multiple panes.
 To create a vertical pane type *prefix %* (prefix key is *ctrl+b*).
-This will create a verical pane on the left side and the focus will be on the newly created window.
+This will create a verical pane on the right side and the focus will be on the newly created window.
 To create a horizontal pane, type *prefix "*.
 If you find the key combination  hard to remember and type, later in this series, you will learn how to change the default keybindings.

 ### Attach and Detach